Cuba Tourist Card + Visa

 Everyone not on the above two lists.

-Tourist Cards grant a maximum stay of 30 days (90 days in case of Canadian citizens), however, these can be extended once for additional days.
+Tourist Cards grant the holder a maximum stay of 30 days (90 days in case of Canadian citizens), however, these can be extended one time for additional days.
 All Tourist Cards are the same unless you are flying direct to Cuba from the US.
 The ones you'll receive when coming from the US are more expensive and pink in color.
-If you are a US citizen flying through another country, the normal Cuban Tourist Card is sufficient.
+If you are a US citizen flying through another country, the normal Cuban Tourist Card (the green one) is sufficient.

 How to get a Cuban Tourist Card